whotracksme/whotracks.me/blog/static_site_visualization.md

 +++

 A picture says a 1000 words - or so they say.
 A plot says a lot of words too.
-This is no suprise, as from a pure evolutionary perspective humans developed the ability to see objects sooner than reading.
-There is some recent research that shows that even when we read, our brain actually recognizes words as picures [1].
+This is no surprise, as from a pure evolutionary perspective humans developed the ability to see objects sooner than the ability to read.
+In fact, there is some recent research that shows that even when we read, our brain actually recognizes words as pictures [1].

 With that said, as if one needs to justify this, having plots accompany text and numbers, is typically a good idea, and we did add some plots.